International Undergraduate Admissions

 - Access to all university facilities and academic and student support services (wireless internet and computers, gym and recreational sports, library, clubs, campus and dorm amenities and recreation)

 All payments must be made through the Touchnet Payment Gateway at Web for Students.
 You will receive information on how to make these payments with the letter of pre-acceptance to the program.
 For more information on how to make the required payments, see Application and Admission Checklist for information on payment.
-You have to make the application fee payment of $50 and a $300 - down payment to the program tuition before the I20 is issued and sent to your for the visa application.
+The $50 application fee has to be paid toward the program tuition before the I20 is issued and sent to your for the visa application.

 Students are required to stay at the university dorms.
 Housing application fee is $100.
 The $100 housing application fee is non-refundable.